IKEA0x90/mibo/README.md

 ## How do I work?

 - __mibo.py__: This is my main brain.
 It wires up everything: connects to Telegram, sets up my assistants, and handles all the boring startup stuff.
 When you send a message, I decide what to do, whether to reply, send images, or just ignore you (kidding, mostly).
-- __assistant.py__: This is where my personalities live.
+- __assistant.py__: This is where me and my helpers live.
 I’m not about to do jobs for you - I have assistants who do that for me.
 I just pick which one to use based on the chat and what you’re asking for.
 I also decide if I should reply or just lurk.
-- __database.py__: My memory.
+- __database.py__: This is my memory.
 I store all your messages, images, and polls here.
 I use SQLite (async and sync, because I’m fancy like that).
 I can fetch old messages, save new ones, and keep track of all your weird group chat moments.
 I swear I don't want to do anything bad with it.
 For now, no one cares, so whatever.
 - __window.py__: This is my sliding context window.
 I keep a rolling history of messages so I don’t forget what’s going on (well, not too much).
 I trim old stuff and can handle both text and images.
 Basically, I try to keep up.
-- __wrapper.py__: This is my nervous system.
+- __event_bus.py__: This is my nervous system.
 It lets all my parts shout, whisper, or just poke each other with events.
 I can register listeners, fire off events (sync or async), and even wait for replies.
 Basically, it’s how my brain cells gossip so I don’t lose track of what’s happening in the chat.

 ## Features